 The client was taking a prescription medication that is now available over the counter.
 The client asks the nurse, "Why do some medications become available over the counter and other medications remain prescription drugs?"
-The nurse's answer is:
+Which response by the nurse is the most appropriate?

-- 1. "Drugs with the least amount of side effects can become over-the-counter." - 2.
-"Drugs that have a high safety margin may be reclassified to over the counter." - 3.
-"The longer the drug is on the market, the better its chance of going over the counter." - 4.
-"If the pharmaceutical company pays the FDA a large amount of money, they can have their drug reclassified."
+1. "Drugs with the least amount of side effects can become over-the-counter."

+2. "Drugs that have a high safety margin may be reclassified to over-the-counter."

+3. "The longer the drug is on the market, the better its chance of going over-the-counter."

+4. "If the pharmaceutical company pays the FDA a large amount of money, it can have its drug reclassified."

-Rationale 1: The number of side effects does not determine whether a drug is to be considered for over-the-counter (OTC) classification.
+Rationale 1: The number of side effects does not determine whether a drug is to be considered for over-thecounter (OTC) classification.